Tetney: History

 Ordnance survey maps from the 1920s show an agricultural tramway running from the Humberstone Road (B1198) through Bishopthorpe to Low Farm.
-Such tramways often used WW1 narrow gauge trench railway equipment to allow year around access to soft fenland fields.
+Such tramways often used WW1 narrow gauge trench railway equipment to allow year-round access to soft fenland fields.
 The area is now a wind farm.

-Tetney Lock used to be the location of a heliport run by Bristow Helicopters which delivered personnel to North Sea oil and gas rigs, but this is now defunct, having operated from 1965 until the early 1970s.
+Tetney Lock was the location of a heliport run by Bristow Helicopters which transported personnel to North Sea oil and gas rigs, but is now defunct, having operated from 1965 until the early 1970s.
 The hangars were converted into a turkey farm.

 A 4,000-year-old Bronze Age wooden coffin was discovered at the Tetney Golf Club in July 2018 during work on a pond.
 The 10 ft long coffin, made from a hollowed-out tree trunk, held the remains of a high status man cushioned by plants and holding an axe, covered by a gravel mound.
-After conservation, the coffin will go on display at The Collection Museum in Lincoln.
+After conservation, the coffin will be displayed at Lincoln Museum.